wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 * Generate <a href="#DynamicSecrets">dynamic secrets</a> in databases and applications which are alive too short a time to steal.
 Vault can replace static long-running secrets (to be stolen) with <a href="#DynamicSecrets">dynamic secrets</a> with a Time to Live (TTL) of a few hours.
 The system max TTL default is 32 days.
 The bulk of work by Vault is renewing tokens and rotating secret keys.
 All so that risk of unauthorized access can be minimized.

 * Rotate keys <strong>without rebooting</strong>.
-This is the strong point with Vault.
+This is a competitive strong point with Vault.

    https://github.com/scarolan/painless-password-rotation